Madhawa97/ssd-life-calc/README.md

 which will ask you to enter the available Free Space on your SSD and Number of days elapsed since the creation of first.txt

 This will output the result on your terminal window.

+All of this process will create 2 files in your home directory. (first.txt and new.txt) which you can delete once you done with the script.